 • A copy of the procedures for student organization conduct hearings.

-Chairperson and Student Organizations Coordinator at least
+Chairperson and Student Organizations Coordinator at least twenty-four

 A. The Student Organization Conduct Committee (SOCC) shall preside over